 I am happy that I overcame my initial struggles and doubts with this technology.
-I am grateful that I had the opportunity to experience Camunda Cloud from the perspective of a customer.
+I am grateful that I had the opportunity to experience Camunda Platform 8 from the perspective of a customer.
 And the experience further increased my motivation to work on the product.

-Camunda Cloud does a great job lowering the barrier to get started.
+Camunda Platform 8 does a great job lowering the barrier to get started.
 And it’s getting better and better with each release.
 But there is still a learning curve related to BPMN that might put some people off.
 To all people struggling, I can only say, keep going!